abuckridge/mills/docs/sites/04-frontier_effect.md

-## Fort Union and the Influence of the military on grain production in NM
+## The Influence of the military and westward expansion on grain production in NM
 {% include figure.html
   class="img-right"
   width="100%"